bxparks/acetimec/README.md

 The IANA TZ database is often updated to track changes to the DST rules in different countries and regions.
-The version of the TZ database that was used to generate the AceTimeC Zone database is given by:
+The version of the TZ database that was used to generate the acetimec Zone database is given by:

 ```C
 extern const char kAtcTzDatabaseVersion[];